vnguyenbfb/vnguyenbfb.github.io/_posts/2017-07-01-Adidas Sales Analysis.md

 According to Figure 1, West Gear, Foot Locker and Sports Direct are the three leading retailers in terms of revenue.
 Noticeably, Sports Direct gains the most profit margin while West Gear and Footlocker's profit margin is almost on par with the rest retailers.
 Walmart can be worked on as it generates the least sales with lowest profit ratio.

 #### 6.2.
-Which regions are the best and worst regions?
+Which are the best and worst regions in terms of sales and profitability?

 Figure 2

 <img src="/assets/images/P9_4.png">

-West is the top region in terms of revenue and quite far ahead from the second which is Northeast and the third which is Southeast.
-Profit ratio shows a reversed picture.
-Pricing strategies may be different among regions.
-It is worth looking further into any discount scheme currently in place or in the future.
+West is the top region in terms of revenue and quite far ahead from the second and third which are Northeast and Southeast.
+However, profit ratio shows a reversed picture.
+It seems like Adidas AG applies different pricing strategies among regions.
+It is worth looking further into any discount scheme and retailers' commission rates currently in place or in the future.
 (Figure 2)

 Figure 3

 <img src="/assets/images/P9_5.png">

 It is quite similar when looking at performance by state.
-States that gain less sales are mostly those with higher profit ratio (Figure 3)
+States that gain less sales are mostly those with higher profit ratio.
+States with highest revenue including California, Texas, Florida and New York generate around 40% profit ratio while states with smaller revenue gains 45%-50% profit ratio (Figure 3).

 #### 6.3.
-Which products are best selling?
+What products are best selling?

 Figure 4